Brake caliper sticking — causes and fixes

 Causes of a sticking brake caliper

 The most prevalent cause of a sticking brake caliper is a rusty caliper piston due to a damaged piston bolt.
 It can result from stuck brake pads pushing on the brake discs.
+Just like bad brake booster symptoms, this sometimes evolves into a serious issue due to reduced braking performance.
 If it is a sticking rear brake caliper, it could result from a damaged parking brake cable.
 The causes of a sticking brake caliper include;

 Rusty caliper pistons and piston boot